AddictUser15/UiPathReconActivity/readme.md

 # Future Steps

-1. Integration with AWS for storing and reading the data on s3 (WIP)
+1. Integration with GCP,Azure for storing and reading the data on storage services (WIP)
-2. Integration with other popular file formats like CSV, protobuf, yml etc
+2. Integration with other popular file formats like protobuf, yml etc
 3. Maintaining record of all the comparisons in a NoSQL db
+4. Self containing databses